 During moments when you’re super busy, the key to time management is focus and prioritisation around the activities that will help you reach your goals.

-The best time management technique
+The best time management techniques simplify

 A simple time management strategy is to set a maximum of five things you want to achieve each day.
 Those are your priorities.